 “If I want to sell into the banking or financial vertical, for example, I find events that they all go to, I get to know them, listen to them, and then build a real relationship,” said Fisch.
 “Then, when the topic of security comes up, I act as an advisor to help them build business solutions, whether it’s with my company or recommending products and services that I’m familiar with from being immersed in the industry.
 This builds trust and you can bet when they are ready to buy, I’m on their short list.”

 Tip: Swim in your customer’s lane by finding the industry-focused events (both live and virtual) they frequent and attend them as an engaged participant.
 Listen to the key issues they face.
 Learn to speak their language and build a relationship.
-Later, you can follow up with suggested security solutions positioned to them around the specific problems you know they face.
+Later, you can follow up with cyber security marketing materials and suggested security solutions positioned to them around the specific problems you know they face.

 While vertical marketing strategies are commonplace due to their effectiveness, many smaller cybersecurity firms still shy away from narrowing their focus to a few key verticals for fear of alienating a potential prospect that does not fall within those parameters.
 Instead, they may focus on the pain points their solution addresses horizontally across sectors and treat verticals as an afterthought.
 This approach is generally not sufficient to stand out in the cybersecurity space.
 Why?
 Since many buyers of cybersecurity products face the same pain points, too many vendors end up sounding the same.
 Buyers all want secure endpoints, a secure network, the ability to detect and respond to a breach quickly, secure software development practices, strong governance, remediation policies in place, and the ability to gain rapid insights when a breach does occur, to name a few.